opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 relationships:

 * Certain colors that must occur above or below certain other colors
-* Certain shapes are shared by all the color regions.
+* Certain shapes are shared by all the colored regions.
 * There is a background setting for the object of interest.

 The partially-assembled jigsaw indicates the object.
 The subassemblies